Standards for Aboveground Tanks Help Store Dangerous Liquids Safely

 The performance requirements of UL 142 include numerous tests to verify the integrity of the tanks, including a Tank Leakage Test and Hydrostatic Strength Test.
 During the Tank Leakage Test, soap suds and air pressure are applied within the tank to detect any leakages.
 As an alternative, the test can also be conducted by completely filling the tank with water and applying pressure hydrostatically to check for leaks.
 Similarly, the Hydrostatic Strength Test relies on water and pressure, but in this test, the pressure is gradually applied in increments of 5 psi until the test gauge pressure of 25 psi is attained.
 At each increment, the pressure is held for two minutes, and the tank must not show any signs of leakage or rupture.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, or operation of tanks for flammable and combustible liquids, and you would like to help improve safety in your industry, please submit a proposal or apply to join an STP.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, or operation of tanks for flammable and combustible liquids, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.